engineermechanic89/Klipper-Moonraker-Mainsail-on-arm-devices-tutorial/readme.md

 9. Next You will be asked to create ner user, to avoid problems later, name it **pi** and continue to set up passwod, locale etc. When done You should see something like this:
 <img width="523" alt="image" src="https://user-images.githubusercontent.com/77267254/175825174-d7ea8d02-f496-4bb2-9a00-8abb6639a33a.png">

+10. Next step is setting up WiFi connection.
+First way is to type `sudo armbian-config`